THE STORY BEHIND WAWCAS

 Sangita Singh Thakuri – Local Program Leader, Rauthahat

 Sudesh Kumar Linchuwa Rai - Senior Vet.
-Technical Assistant
+Technician

 Rachana Achhami - Vet.
 Technical Assistant